Some of us go on vacation to get away from technology - and that's

 had good experiences with Foreign Electronics

 - I just checked with them and they still charge $25 for the service).
+Effective December 2017, the Canadian CRTC has ordered that all new devices be unlocked.

 If you don't have usable Wi-Fi but have a working mobile connection on